GerritCodeReview/aws-gerrit/dual-master/README.md

 * `GIT_REPLICATION_SUBDOMAIN`: Optional.
 The subdomain to use for the replication endpoint.
 "git-replication" by default.

+It is also posssible to replicate *to* an extra target by providing a FQDN.
+The target is expected to expose port 9148 and port 1022 for git and git admin operations respectively.

+* `REMOTE_REPLICATION_TARGET_HOST`: Optional.
+The fully qualified domain name of a remote replication target.
+Empty by default.

+The replication service and the remote replication target represent the reading and writing sides of Git replication: by enabling both of them, it is possible to establish replication to a remote Git site.

 ### 2 - Deploy

 * Create the cluster, services and DNS routing stacks: